OpenAnnePro/site/src/installation.md

 # for C18
 annepro2_tools --boot -t led -i=[[interface_number]] build/annepro2-shine-C18.bin
 ```

-We have also added a feature to QMK that allows you to quickly enter IAP by pressing `FN2 + ESC`.
-This is defined in
+With QMK installed, you can now easily switch to IAP mode by pressing `LSHIFT + RSHIFT + B`.
+This will be useful
-the default keymaps.
-Check the Customization page for more info.
+for customizing your keyboard.
+Remember, you can always use the QMK docs for more info.
 Enjoy!